Academic Misconduct

 Reinstatement from Suspension

 The University of Alabama’s Suspension Policy will be strictly observed.
 However, students with exceptional circumstances may render an appeal for an exception.
-If you have been suspended and can articulate extenuating circumstances, you may be eligible to petition for reinstatement.
+Suspended students who can articulate extenuating circumstances may be eligible to petition for reinstatement.

-To request a petition, please email student.services@as.ua.edu.
+To request a petition, students should email their name, CWID, and their current academic status (One-Term or Indefinite Academic Suspension) to A&S Student Services student.services@as.ua.edu.
 Completion of the petition for reinstatement form does not guarantee approval.
-Once a decision has been made, you will receive an email from the A&S Student Services Office.
+Once a decision has been made, students will receive an email from the A&S Student Services Office concerning next steps.